eternality8/TinkerBell/README.md

 ## Safety, privacy, and reliability

-- **Document versioning & patch guards** – Every snapshot includes a SHA-1 digest and selection hash so stale edits are rejected before they touch the editor; patch directives must cite the version they were built against.
+- **Document versioning & patch guards** – Every snapshot includes a SHA-1 digest plus span metadata (`snapshot_span`, chunk manifest ranges) so stale edits are rejected before they touch the editor; patch directives must cite the version they were built against.
 - **Guarded parsing** – `chat.commands` normalizes and JSON-validates any agent payload (even if it arrives as a markdown code fence) before it becomes an `EditDirective`.
 - **Encrypted secrets** – API keys reside in `%USERPROFILE%\.tinkerbell\settings.json`, encrypted with Windows DPAPI when possible; other platforms fall back to Fernet with a locally stored key (`settings.key`).
 - **Error transparency** – All warnings bubble up via the status bar, chat notices, and structured logs, making it easy to debug misconfigurations or flaky endpoints.